Tomás De Vincenti: PAS Giannina

 Born in Buenos Aires, De Vincenti was spotted by PAS Giannina scouting team during his youth career with CA Excursionistas, resulting in his first ever professional contract, with a duration of four years.
-During his time at Ioannina, and despite his young age, he was one of the leading figures of his club's promotion into Greek Superleague in 2011, as well as their relegation avoidance next year.
+During his time at Ioannina, and despite his young age, he was one of the leading figures of his club's promotion into Super League Greece in 2011, as well as their relegation avoidance next year.
 During the season 2012–2013, PAS Giannina made a surprisingly good run, finishing up fifth in the league, with De Vincenti being one of the key players.

-Due to the high standard of his performances in Greek Superleague, he inevitably drew the attention of several Greek Superleague clubs, including the champions, Olympiacos, and Panathinaikos.
+Due to the high standard of his performances in Super League, he inevitably drew the attention of several Super League clubs, including the champions, Olympiacos, and Panathinaikos.
 The latter side made an offer for a paid transfer during the winter transfer window, but it was rejected by the PAS Giannina board, because the player had preemptively accepted to leave on a free transfer for Olympiacos side the following summer, but also because he was an important player for the second half of the season.
 The decision was proven to be the right one, with PAS Giannina finishing higher on the league than Panathinaikos, despite their significantly lower budget.

-Perhaps his most notable moment so far has been his away goal against Panathinaikos side, which led to a valuable away draw with 1–1, during the Greek Superleague season 2012–2013.
-The goal was voted by Greek Superleague fans as the best goal of the entire season, gaining over 50% of the total votes.
+Perhaps his most notable moment so far was his away goal against Panathinaikos side, which led to a valuable away draw with 1–1, during the Super League season 2012–2013.
+The goal was voted by Super League fans as the best goal of the entire season, gaining over 50% of the total votes.
 It was also featured in several worldwide best goals lists.
-It is commendable that even the Panathinaikos side applauded him for this incredible effort, despite costing them 2 points that would prove to be extremely costly for them, due to the fact that the Panathinaikos side under-performed heavily in the season, finishing up sixth on the table.
+The Panathinaikos side applauded him for this incredible effort, despite costing them 2 points that would prove to be costly for them, due to the fact that the Panathinaikos side under-performed in the season, finishing sixth on the table.

 Olympiacos

-De Vincenti penned a three-year contract with Greek Superleague champions Olympiacos shortly after the playoffs for the Greek Superleague ended, honoring the verbal agreement he made several months earlier.
+De Vincenti penned a three-year contract with Super League champions Olympiacos shortly after the play-offs for the Super League ended, honoring the verbal agreement he made several months earlier.
 In his first season at Olympiacos he didn't manage to establish himself in the first team, and on 2 September 2013 he was given on a five-month loan at his former team PAS Giannina.